Read our recent article for five ways to encourage families to practice decoding strategies in reading at home.

 Download our guide to building reading super skills.

-Decoding skills: what they are and why they matter
+Decoding skills: What they are and why they matter

 In stark contrast, it takes humans more time, effort, and energy to learn, understand, and recall the relationship between letters written on paper, the sounds those letters make when spoken, and the meaning that specific combinations of letters or words convey — also known as reading.